Studying Educational Science in Germany

 Typical questions raised within the subject

-- How are the terms education, socialization and education defined?
+- How are the terms upbringing, socialisation and education defined?

-- How to implement inclusion in schools and in child and youth services?
+- How can inclusion be implemented in schools and in child and youth welfare?

 The subject suits you,...